One-shot decoupling: Achievability

 \subsection{Technical Ingredients to the Proof}

-The proof is based on a few technical lemmas, which we state and prove in the following, and which may be of independent interest.
+The proof of the non-smooth decoupling theorem (Theorem~\ref{thm:nonsmooth-mainthm}) is based on a few technical lemmas, which we state and prove in the following, and which may be of independent interest.
 We note that they partly generalize techniques developed in the context of privacy amplification~\cite{RenKoe05,renner-phd,leftover} as well as earlier work on decoupling (see, e.g., \cite{HoOpWi07CMP}).